Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

 \cref{eff_defn} above provides a principled framework for comparing estimators under a randomization inference.
 In practice, this framework allows us to use a pilot sample to choose an estimator that is expected to be more efficient in the final study.
 Pilot sampling is a frequently used tool to plan an empirical study \citep{Wittes1990}.
-In this context, we can estimate $f_{}$ using a pilot sample, which may then be used with~\eqref{eq:are} to choose between the difference-in-means and Rosenbaum’s estimator by estimating their relative efficiency.
+In this context, we can estimate $f$ using a pilot sample, then use \cref{efflb} to choose between the difference-in-means and Rosenbaum's estimator by estimating their relative efficiency. \ag{ In fact, \cref{efflb} serves as a `template' for comparing the efficiency of Rosenbaum's estimator relative to any other estimator of the constant treatment effect with known limiting distribution under finite-population asymptotics.}